After discovering my sensitivity to milk products, I began to notice that milk was in practically everything. This is my

 Step 7: Install the Spare Tire

 - Making sure the spare tire is oriented correctly, line it up with the lug bolts on the car, same as previous tire.

 - Place the tire onto the car.

 - Hand-tighten lug nuts back onto lug bolts by turning them clockwise.
 Tighten them only until they are stiff.

 Tip: It is important not to tighten the lug nuts all the way until the tire is on the ground.
 This is because when the tire is suspended, it is not experiencing its usual forces as when it is sandwiched between the automobile and road.
-Tightening them before may cause imbalance.
+Tightening them before lowering the car may cause imbalance.

 Step 8: Lower the Car and Tighten the Lug Nuts

 - Begin lowering jack by inserting the lug wrench into the jack (see Step 5), this time turning counterclockwise.

 - Once the vehicle is completely lowered, use the lug wrench to completely tighten the lug nuts by cranking it clockwise.

 - Place the hub cap over tire.
 It should snap right on.
 Refer to your manual, if needed.

 Tip: Remembering which way to turn a nut can be frustrating and annoying, especially during car troubles.
-We use the phrase “Lefty-Loosy, Righty-Tighty” to help me remember.
+I use the phrase “Lefty-Loosy, Righty-Tighty” to help me remember.

 Step 9: Clean up, and Go!

 - Place replaced tire into trunk, where the spare tire is kept.

 - Pick up all tools and put them away.
 Make sure trunk is secure.

 - Check tire pressure, check that lug nuts are secure, and visually check all tires to make sure they look good.

 - Double-check around and under the car for your tools and belongings.
 A tool on the road could cause someone else a flat!

 Tip: Sometimes spare tires can be low on air themselves.
 I recommend having air pump at hand.
 If not, be sure to check the pressure first; typical tire pressure cars and trucks is between 30 PSI and 40 PSI.
 If the tire is very low, drive slowly and carefully to the nearest gas station and fill it up.